EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.binary.md

 ### astro.binary.obstruction

-Stellar obstruction due to the eclipse Package: AstroUtil.binary Description: Calculate stellar obstruction due to the eclipse given the stars radii, distance and limb darkening function of the
+Stellar obstruction due to the eclipse Package: AstroUtil.binary Description: Calculate stellar obstruction due to the eclipse given the stars radii, distance and limb darkening function of the background star.